Lighthouse uses artificial intelligence to understand what it's looking at, so you'll only receive Pings, or custom notifications, when you want them.

 - You'll get a notification on your phone’s lock screen like a normal push notification.
-Open it and you'll have the option to dismiss it if all's well, sound the 100db siren, or dial 911 with the tap of a button.
+The notification includes an image of the activity that caused it.
+You can click to view more, and the option to snooze the Ping.

-- You'll be able to look up any alert or pings you miss in your event history, and open them to see the video clip.
+- You'll be able to look up any Pings you miss in your event history, and open them to see the video clip.

-- A ping is the notification you’ll get when you ask Lighthouse to show you when an interesting activity happens, such as users coming and going or pets jumping onto the furniture.
+- A Ping is the notification you’ll get when you ask Lighthouse to show you when an interesting activity happens, such as invited users coming and going or pets entering a room.

-- You can set up a ping for whatever activity the camera can see (for example: "tell me when Joe gets home"), then you'll get a ping as soon as that event happens.
+- You can set up a Ping for whatever activity the camera can see: for example, "tell me when you see Joey," then you'll get a Ping as soon as that event happens.

 - You can also have Lighthouse notify you if something you're expecting to happen doesn't: "tell me if Jane isn't home by 5pm."

 - It's easy!
-In the app’s search tool, just tell Lighthouse what you want to know about, and we'll send you a ping as soon as it happens.
+In the app’s Ask tab, just tell Lighthouse what you want to know about, and we'll send you a Ping as soon as it happens.

 What can I set pings for?